GaganBehrh/Workout_Website/README.md

 (b)As a user , I want to know where are the different centers of gym in Zurich.
-(c)As a user, I want to know what are the different levels of trainings provided by the gym depending on the Intensity level (d)As a user, I want to able to do the workout remotely if I cant go gym (e) As a user, I would like access the socila media links for the gym
+(c)As a user, I want to know what are the different levels of trainings provided by the gym depending on the Intensity level (d)As a user, I want to able to do the workout remotely if I cant go gym (e) As a user, I would like access the social media links for the gym

 Features
 This wesite has three pages overall.